zenvener/python-project-lvl1/README.md

 Welcome to the Brain Games!

 There are 5 games available for you.
 It is up to you what game to play.
-1. "Parity check" (brain-even)
+1. "Definition of an even number" (brain-even)
-2. "Calculator" (brain-calc)
+2. "Simple calculator" (brain-calc)
-3. "Least common divisor" (brain-gcd)
+3. "Determination of the greatest common divisor" (brain-gcd)
 4. "Arithmetic progression" (brain-progression)
-5. "Is a prime number?" (brain-prime)
+5. "Definition of a prime number" (brain-prime)

 Launch any game you want and follow instructions.
 Break a leg!